teleport-network/teleport-documents/intro/README.md

 Some cross-chain application examples:

-* **Cross-Chain DEX** user can swap tokens and provide liquidity on another chain by a single transaction.
+* **Cross-Chain DEX** users can swap tokens and provide liquidity on another chain by a single transaction.
-* **Cross-Chain Lending Protocol** user can deposit tokens on one chain to borrow tokens on another chain.
+* **Cross-Chain Lending Protocol** users can deposit tokens on one chain to borrow tokens on another chain.
-* **Cross-Chain NFT Market** user can buy NFT on one chain from another chain.
+* **Cross-Chain NFT Market** users can buy NFT on one chain from another chain.

 ### XIBC protocol